 Criminal legal aid is only available in summary prosecutions after you plead not guilty.
 If you qualify for criminal legal aid it is free and you will not have to pay a contribution.
-Your solicitor will submit an application for legal aid to the Scottish Legal Aid Board, who will decide if your case requires the help of a lawyer.
+Your solicitor will submit an application for legal aid to the of a lawyer.
 Another form of criminal legal assistance may be available to you in a summary prosecution where you plead guilty.